crhamilt/protocheck/README.rst

 tic_protocol_check
 ==================

-protocol checker for DICOM images
+protocol_check_dicom.py: protocol checker for DICOM images

 This program reads a CSV file containing a list of DICOM elements, with expected values and ranges, and compares those values to the values in the header of a DICOM image.
-The CSV file should be created as a copy of "template.CSV" and then edited as desired.
+The CSV file should be created as a copy of "template.csv" and then edited as desired.
 Lines can be removed for elements that you are not interested in checking.
 Lines can be added by looking in _dicom_dict.py to determine the proper spelling of elements (at the end of the row).
 These dictionaries were copied from pydicom, which is used to read the DICOM file.

-The file siemens_private_dict.py contains additional private elements, but is not complete.
+The file siemens_private_dict.py contains additional Siemens private elements, but is not complete.

+(A checker for Nifti files may get developed as protocol_check_nifti.py)

 Usage
 -----